What is Data Type?

 Primitive Data Types

 These data types are built-in or predefined data types that can be used to declare variables directly by the user.
-For example, int, char, float, and bool
+For example, int, char, float, and bool.
+The following primitive data types are available in C++;

 - Integer